Net Worth

 Throughout the 2010s, Cole released numerous singles and collaborated with prominent artists while continuing his fruitful creative partnership with Kendrick Lamar.
 While his second album, Born Sinner, suffered due to its release alongside the Kanye West album Yeezus, sales were only slightly lower than expected.

 In 2014, Cole shifted his focus to political issues and leveraged his extensive platform to speak out against police violence and advocate for social justice causes.
-The album 2014 Forest Hill Drive, which also debuted at number one on the Billboard Hot 200 chart, featured tracks in support of civil rights.
+The album 2014 Forest Hill Drive, which also debuted at number one on the Billboard Hot 200 chart, featured tracks supporting civil rights.

 Recent Career Highlights

 J Cole’s career has shown no signs of slowing down in recent years, building on his relationships with pop stars such as Rihanna to strengthen his fan base.
-His politics have seen him appear alongside Beyoncé at Hillary Clinton’s 2016 presidential rally, with many chart-topping singles to his credit.
+His politics have seen him appear alongside Beyoncé at Hillary Clinton’s 2016 presidential rally, and he has many chart-topping singles to his credit.

-In 2019, the album “Revenge of the Dreamers III” reunited J. Cole with many of the biggest names in hip-hop, including Rick Ross, Wade, and DJ Khaled, among others.
+In 2019, the album “Revenge of the Dreamers III” reunited J. Cole with many of the biggest names in hip-hop, including Rick Ross, Wade, and DJ Khaled.
 To date, the artist’s extensive discography includes many singles, EPs, and albums and shows no signs of slowing down anytime soon.

 |---|---|